Andrew Jonathan Mitchell

+Early life

+Mitchell was educated at St Mary's College, Crosby, and Queen's College, Oxford, where he held the Laming Scholarship and a College Bursary.
+In 1990 he graduated BA in Modern Languages, with first class honours, and won the Markham Prize.

 Career

 Mitchell joined the Foreign and Commonwealth Office in 1991, serving in Bonn and Kathmandu as well as in the UK.
 He was appointed British Ambassador to Sweden in 2007, serving for four years.

-Returning to the UK, Mitchell was the Foreign Office's director for the 2012 Summer Olympics and 2012 Summer Paralympics, and thence for prosperity for three years until 2014.
+Returning to the Whitehall, Mitchell was the Foreign Office's director for the 2012 Summer Olympics and 2012 Summer Paralympics, and thence for prosperity for three years until 2014.
 He then moved to the private sector, working as international director for M-Integrated Solutions for three years from 2015, before returning to government in 2018 as HM Trade Commissioner for Europe.

 In 2020, Mitchell moved to the Department for International Trade as director-general overseeing "markets and supply chains", from 2021 "exports and UK trade", and from 2023 "domestic and international markets and exports" in the renamed Department for Business and Trade.

 Personal life

-Mitchell studied Modern Languages at The Queen’s College, Oxford.

-He is married with three children.
+In 1996, Mitchell married Helen Magee, and they have two sons and one daughter.
 He speaks English, German, French, Spanish and Swedish.